Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed Feb 05 2025
+Last update on Thu Feb 06 2025

-**330 day before 2026 ⏱**
+**329 day before 2026 ⏱**

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️